Reading Pride and Prejudice

 Saturday 29 April 2017, 2.00 pm to 6.00 pm

-An intensive study day on Jane Austen’s much-loved novel, Pride and Prejudice (1813) with lectures by leading Cambridge scholars Fred Parker and Anne Toner, and a dramatic reading by an accomplished student reader.
+An intensive study day on Jane Austen’s much-loved novel, Pride and Prejudice (1813) with lectures by leading Cambridge scholars Fred Parker and Anne Toner, and a dramatic reading by accomplished student reader, Anna Moody.

 Pride and Prejudice is a novel about love and about marriage proposals; about how one speaks, and speaks out, in the early nineteenth century.
 Fred Parker will explore the difficulty of communicating one’s feelings in a culture where all exchanges in public – especially between men and women – are understood to be coded and convention-based.
 Is it possible to be polite and sincere?
 It’s a question that also bears on the playful indirectness of Austen’s own narrative voice.